 PRS SE Dave Navarro

-I’ve lusting after one of these for quite a while – even though it’s a PRS and I’ve never really connected with any PRS in the past.
+I’ve been lusting after one of these for quite a while – even though it’s a PRS and I’ve never really connected with any PRS in the past.
 Apart from its stunningly clean and simple good looks, it has a Wide Thin neck profile which – hopefully – I will find much more “me” than the Wide Fat PRS necks I’ve played in the past.

 Purchased: Musix.ch, 13 January 2014